ethereum/devp2p/discv5/discv5-theory.md

-If a node in `B(s)` repeatedly fails to answer registration or lookup requests, times out, or returns malformed responses, implementations should temporarily exclude that node from selection for TopDisc operations.
+If a node in `B(s)` repeatedly fails to answer registration or lookup requests, times out, or returns malformed responses, implementations should temporarily exclude that node from selection for operations.
 Temporary exclusion may be implemented by removing the node from `B(s)`, suppressing its selection for a backoff period, or assigning it lower selection priority.

 Temporary exclusion is not a permanent blacklist.
 After the backoff period expires, the node may